-Merit System Principles 5: Efficiency & Effectiveness of the Federal Workforce
+Merit System Principle 5: Efficiency & Effectiveness of the Federal Workforce

 “The Federal work force should be used efficiently and effectively.”